OpenSourceBrain/OSB_Documentation/help/08_using_neuro_construct_based_projects.md

 ### Install your simulator(s) of choice

-More details on the simulators supported by OSB can be found here: project:simulators.
+More details on the simulators supported by OSB can be found here: osbDoc:07_simulators.

 ### Get a local copy of one of the neuroConstruct based projects